desmondpsingh/Communicate_Data_Finding_Ford_GoBike/README.md

 ### Key Insights for Presentation

 For presentation, I focused on influence of month, weekday, hours and I also filtered data to include age groups 65 and under since 95% of users were under 57.
-I alse used different color palletes to differentiate genders & User_type.
-I also used the Heatmap to show when bikes are high in demand through the week.
+I also used different color palletes to differentiate genders & User_type.
+I also used the Heatmap to show when bikes are high in demand throughout the week.